 Should I make oatmeal with water or milk?

-Most noteworthy, oatmeal made with water is better for the health, as compared to oatmeal made with milk.
+Most noteworthy, oatmeal made with water is better for the health than oatmeal made with cow’s milk.
 It has 80% less saturated fat.
 High amounts of saturated fat are dangerous for our health.
 Too much saturated fat can raise LDL cholesterol, increasing the risk of heart disease and stroke.
 Hence, the American Heart Association recommends consuming no more than 13 g of saturated fat per day.

 Just a typical serving of oatmeal made with milk provides about 25% of this maximum safe dose of saturated fat.